christophetrinh/Application_android/README.md

 | *Tag* | The tag that match to a specific project (travel, study ...). |

 The application provides the following tabs :
-- **Home** : This tab provides a simple sentence which resumed the total amount spent today/month/year (choose your preference in tab settings).
+- **Home** : This tab provides a simple sentence which resumes the total amount spent today/month/year (choose your preference in tab settings).
 It gives also an overview of the percentage of the amount spent depending on *Category* or *Tag* field (choose your preference in tab settings) through a pie chart.
 - **Table** : It enables users to display all their expenses in a simple way.
 It gives the possibility to edit expense by a long press on it and refresh the table after any edit intervention by a swipe down.
 You can sort the table by clicking on the corresponding field on the title row.
 - **Visualization** : Through this tab, you can easily see the amount spent by year and for each month.
 The bar chart on the bottom shows the total amount spent in each year and the line chart on the top displays the amount spent on each month for the selected year (by a click on the bar chart on a specific year).
 - **Map** : This tab allows the user to have an overview of his expenses around the world.
 Different markers on the map give the total amount spent in each city where the user spent money.